unicef/publicgoods-toolkit/procurement.md

 improve, or hire other parties to work on the software.
 This is the key point.

-KEY RECOMMENDATION: No matter what happens with intellectual property rights at the contracting stage, " + client + " must have the ability to deploy, distribute, and modify the software under a suitable open source license.
+**KEY RECOMMENDATION**: No matter what happens with intellectual property rights at the contracting stage, " + client + " must have the ability to deploy, (re)distribute, and modify the software under a suitable open source license.

 For third-party open source software, this means that an agency must